-On August 1, 2001, the Company completed its initial public offering.
+On August 1, 2001, we completed our initial public offering.
 Our board of directors and management will have broad discretion in allocating the net proceeds therefrom.
 They may choose to allocate such proceeds in ways that do not yield a favorable return or are not supported by our stockholders.
 We have designated only limited specific uses for the net proceeds from our initial public offering.